DavideP02/Liceo_5/Inglese/14.VirginiaWoolf/2021 04 29 - Virginia Woolf.md

 This is taken from the very end of the novel: all the guests have finally arrived to the party, but the festive atmosphere is ruined by the news of Septimus’ suicide.

-Semptimus’ death is described through a series of expressions ( TODO ==aggiungere expressions da slide 14==) that emphasise the **brutality of the act**.
+Semptimus’ death is described through a series of expressions that emphasise the **brutality of the act**.

-TODO ==aggiungere slide 15== + She understands that he payed to much attention to appearance and to social life
+- **line 5**: His body was wounded by ‘the rusty spikes’ and smashed onto the ground
+- **line 5**: *Up had flashed the ground*: inversion
+- **line 5**: *blundering, bruising*: alliteration
+- **line 6**: *a thud, thud, thud*: onomatopoeia and repetition
+- **line 6**: *a suffocation of blackness*: metaphor

+Mrs Dalloway mentally comments on the event: she is worried about the fact that death is now present in the middle of her party which was supposed to be a happy moment.
+Then she identifies with the young man and wonders why he has killed himself.
+Later on, she looks out of the window and sees an old woman staring at her from the window in the opposite room; the old woman is alone and she is going to bed.
+Then Clarissa hears her guests *laughing and shouting*; the clock *striking the hour* (**lines 51-4**).
+Mrs Dalloway is convinced that nevertheless the people at the party would go on living.
+She understands that he payed to much attention to appearance and to social life.
+Finally she resolves to come back to her guests.